New lockdowns in Europe as COVID-19 cases skyrocket; Pakistan's PM tests positive | ExBulletin

 The new lockdown is less restrictive than the previous ones.
 People will be allowed to exercise outdoors and schools will remain open.
 However, non-essential businesses have been forced to close, while others, such as hairdressers, may remain open if they follow strict guidelines.

 Traffic jams were reported as thousands tried to leave the French capital before the lockdown on Friday.
-Both traffic volume and train reservations have increased by 20%, according to the country’s transport minister.
+Both traffic volume and train reservations increased by 20%, according to the country’s Minister of Transport.

 More than 4.2 million infections have been reported in France since the start of the pandemic, according to data from Johns Hopkins University.
 With more than 91,000 deaths, the country has one of the highest death rates in Europe.